Receive settlements

 You can accelerate settlements up to a maximum amount per day.
 Your limit is specified in your Pricing Schedule, and Checkout.com may adjust it depending on your processing volume, past use, and other risk factors.
 Settlements can be paid out multiple times in a day until you reach your limit.

-When the deferred funds become available, they are included in the first intraday settlement generated that business day, which is then paid out later in the day when the funds are settled to Checkout.com.
+When the deferred funds become available, they are included in a separate settlement, which is generated and paid out later that business day after we're settled by the schemes.

-Checkout.com charges a fee on the captured amount per accelerated transaction, in accordance with your billing preferences.
+Checkout.com charges a fee on the captured amount per accelerated payment, in accordance with your billing preferences.
 For more information, see Card processing fees.

-When Checkout.com initiates a settlement through bank transfer, we charge you a fee based on the:
+When Checkout.com pays out a settlement through bank transfer, we charge you a fee based on the:

 - Checkout.com entity you're contracted with